tc19r/SPED_BHV4/README.md

 [3] Vic Patrangenaru and Daniel Osborne (2026).
 Nonparametric Statistics on Stratified Spaces and Their Applications in Object Data Analysis, Chapman & Hall.
 ISBN9781138043138.

+The dataset used in this work is from [this paper in Nature] (https://www.nature.com/articles/s41586-018-0030-5).
+The results in this work is fully reproducible using the random seed set in the main.py file, which only influenece the nonparametric bootsrap used to estimate the confidence intervals.

+The relevant paper is in preparation.